 New Tenure-track Faculty

-Five new tenure-track faculty have joined the College during the 2013-14 academic year.
+Seven new tenure-track faculty are joining the College for the 2014-15 academic year.
 Please drop by to welcome them this year.

 New Tenure Track Faculty